 - you claimed Universal Credit in the past 6 months and your payments ended because of your earnings

 New style ESA works in the same way as contributory ESA.
 Your partner’s income and savings won’t affect how much new style ESA you’re paid.

 You can get new style ESA on its own or at the same time as Universal Credit.

 If you get both at the same time your new style ESA payment will be deducted from your Universal Credit payment - you aren’t guaranteed to get any extra money.

-You may qualify for income-related ESA if you no longer qualify for contribution-based ESA.
+You may qualify for income-related ESA if you’ve not paid enough National Insurance contributions.

 You can’t get income-related ESA and Universal Credit at the same time.

 New style and contributory ESA last for 365 days if you’re in the work-related activity group.